fourpeaksenv/STEELHEAD/README.md

-## Instructions
+## Instructions for a new install

  1. Clone the STEELHEAD mega repository.
  2. Clone the analysis repositories (i.e., DabomPriestRapidsSthd and SthdReddsWenatchee) and the underlying packages (e.g., DABOM, PITcleanr) into the STEELHEAD mega repository.
  3. Open the STEELHEAD Project.
  4. Use `renv::status` to check the status of the repository.
+ 5. Then use `renv::restore()` to update or install the correction package versions.